 A property-casualty insurer founded Fidelity & Guaranty Life in 1959.

-HRG Group Inc., an investment company, a New York-based investment firm, acquired control over Fidelity & Guaranty Life in 2011.
+HRG Group Inc., a New York-based investment firm, acquired control over Fidelity & Guaranty Life in 2011.
 HRG, which is still the company’s largest shareholder, put its stake in Fidelity & Guaranty Life up for 2015, after losing money on a loan to Radio Shack.

 Fidelity & Guaranty Life has a fiscal year that starts Oct.
 1. The company reported $22 million in net income for the first quarter of calendar year 2017 on $375 million in revenue, up from $9 million in net income on $233 million in revenue for the first quarter of 2016.